Skip to content

 When will it be possible to opt out patents and patent applications from the UPC jurisdiction?

-It will continue to be possible to opt out European patents, European patent applications and SPCs during the transition period, which is intended to be no shorter than seven years from when the UPC becomes fully operational, and can be extended up to a maximum period of 14 years.
+It is possible to opt out European patents, European patent applications and SPCs during the UPC transition period.
+This started on 1 June 2023 and is intended to be no shorter than seven years and can be extended up to a maximum period of 14 years.

 Will there be a fee to opt-out my patent or patent application from the UPC?